ehealthsuisse/ch-epr-fhir/input/pagecontent/tracecontext.md

 Each actor shall support the `traceparent` header.
 Grouped actors shall use the same **trace-id** value to correlate IHE transactions.

+Actors of all transactions SHALL support the W3C Trace Context Recommendation and SHOULD send the HTTP header `traceparent` in requests.

+Moreover, when serving incoming requests, each actor SHALL:
+-	Accept the HTTP header `traceparent` if it is contained in the incoming request, oth-erwise — generate it.
+-	Send the HTTP header `traceparent` in all requests induced by the incoming request, with the same value of the field trace id as for the incoming request.

 ##### Audit event requirements

 The `traceparent` header value of the generated message SHALL be added to the generated Audit Event: for the client,